zarzouram/MLT-Master_in_Language_Technology/README.md

 # Master in Language Technology (MLT)

-This repository hold materials related my Master in Language technology in the University of Gothenburg.
+This repository hold materials related to my Master in Language Technology at the University of Gothenburg.

-My labs are under individual courses folder\
+My labs are under the individual courses folders.\
-My projects are under 01-Project folder as submoduls\
+My projects are under the [01-Projects](/01-Projects) folder as submoduls.\
-Some other courses materials are under 00-CoursesMaterials as submoduls
+Some other course materials are under the [00-CoursesMaterials](/00-CoursesMaterials) folder as submodules..